-Another great discussion today as we bring in, Ken, a Princeton Review instructor, tutor, and a premed himself at one point.
+Another great discussion today as we bring in Ken, who is a Princeton Review MCAT instructor and tutor who was a premed himself at one point.

-Preparing for the MCAT basically starts once you set foot on college campus.
-Today, they talk about the common mistakes premed students make as they prepare for the MCAT.
-Listen in to gain new insights and advice so hopefully, you won’t make these mistakes discussed on the show.
+Preparing for the MCAT basically starts the day you set foot on your college campus.
+Today, we talk about the common mistakes premed students make as they prepare for the MCAT.
+Hopefully, after hearing this episode, you won’t make these mistakes anymore!

-- Being fascinated in translational applications of research
+- Being fascinated with translational applications of research

 - Spending more time on research over clinical experience

-- Pondering on whether to do research or apply to med school
+- Pondering whether to do research or apply to medical school

-- Ken plans to apply to grad school and get the PhD and decide whether an MD is still necessary
+- Planning to apply to grad school and get his PhD, then decide if an MD is still necessary for him

-The most commons mistakes premed students make as they’re preparing for the MCAT:
+Common mistakes premed students make when preparing for the MCAT:

-- Not thinking through about their plan for studying for the MCAT.
+Not thinking through their plan for MCAT studying.

 - The new MCAT exam has added more biochemistry, psychology, and sociology.

-- MCAT is not just a test of memorization of concepts but being able apply those concepts
+- The MCAT is not just a test of memorization.

 - You need to do a lot of practice tests.

-- Review the passage as well as ALL the answers (whether you got it wrong or right)
+- Go over every question and all the answers (whether you got it wrong or right).

-- Figure out why you got the question wrong.
+- Figure out why you got each question wrong.

-Princeton Review breaks down questions into 3 types:
+Princeton Review breaks down MCAT questions into 3 types:

-Explicit questions – answer is right in the passage
+- Explicit questions: The answer is right in the passage

-- Not knowing about the new exam versus the old MCAT
+Not knowing about the changes to the MCAT since 2015.

 - Get more involved with research that you can participate in.

-- Be aware of what resources are available.
+- Be aware of all the resources available.

 Other resources you should be using:

-- Studying biochemistry – In the new MCAT, biochemistry is now the second most tested content on the exam after biology
+- Biochemistry is more important now: On the new MCAT, biochemistry is now the second most tested subject after biology.

-- How students learn science in general in college – In the new MCAT, all the sciences are blended together so don’t think of them as completely independent subjects.
-Understand how they general chemistry concepts can be applied to physics and organic chem in biology context.
+- The sciences are more blended together now: In the new MCAT, all the sciences are blended together, so don’t think of them as completely independent subjects.
+Understand how they general chemistry concepts can be applied to physics, and how organic chem is used in a biology context.

 When should you have taken the MCAT?